HarpyEagleMan/Wallpaperfy/README.md

 simlink to Batch-converter from wherever is your PATH.

 # Running
-run wallpaperfy_batch_converter on a terminal and follow its instructions or run wallpaperfy_wallpaper_manager to run the automatic background changer. it works on windows and in unix platforms that uses i3 wm. i have not tested on anything else. but might work on mac and other DE for unix like oses
+run python wallpaperfy_batch_converter.py on a terminal and follow its instructions or run python wallpaperfy_wallpaper_manager.py to run the automatic background changer. it works on windows and in unix platforms that uses i3 wm. i have not tested on anything else. but might work on mac and other DE for unix like oses

 # command line arguments
-you can pass these as arguments for Batch-converter
--r "1920 1080" or whattever is your scree resolution. to set the resolution of the wallpapers. or just use -r auto\
+you can pass these as arguments for wallpaperfy-batch-converter.py -r "1920 1080" or whattever is your screen resolution. to set the resolution of the wallpapers. or just use -r auto\
 -i "path to input folder" this is where the folder containing the images to be wallpaperfied is. it will also take all images in subfolder
--o "path to output folder" this is the folder where the images being converted will be saved to
+-o "path to output folder" this is the folder where the images being converted will be saved to wallpaperfy_wallpaper_manager.py can accept -r -i but also has its unique argument -t 'number' use a number that will set how many seconds it takes untill the wallpaper is changed.

 # Donations
 if you are interested in this project, please consider making a donation to this crypto wallet.